 Special thanks to Sam Belinfante.

-Corin Sworn's exhibition is supported by The Henry Moore Foundation, The Elephant Trust and the Corin Sworn Supporters Circle.
+Corin Sworn's exhibition is supported by The Henry Moore Foundation, The Elephant Trust, Creative Scotland and the Corin Sworn Supporters Circle.

 Chisenhale Exhibitions Partner 2013: Fiorucci Art TrustClick here to download the exhibition handout, which includes an interview with Corin Sworn.